 Skip to content

 Afjordance, 2019, single channel video, soundtrack composed by digital armature joint movements referencing an open source audio library of wind.
 Performance & Edit: Mari Amman, Technologist: Harald de Bondt.
 The video developed through artistic research on Artificial Intelligence, after Solfège Souche (2015 – 2018), and the original inspiration from the Corpora In Si(gh)te installation of Double Negatives Architecture (JP, HU, CH), at Gråmølna – Trondheim Art Museum Afjordance exhibitions include USA, Norway, Italy.
 This video and those found on this website are included in the Videokunstarkivet, in Oslo, Norway.
 Special thanks to Atelier Nord.
-Afjordance is part of the larger body of work: Virtual Material exploiting several aspects of photography while engaging in phenomenological subjects with water, stones, forests, technology, vision, body, perception, ethics, joy, and care.
-The Virtual Material body of work includes: Trânsito, Teknovisuell Experience, Sonidos, Fleuressence, Relatively Dimensional Still-Life, 1919 in 2017, videos, installations, as prints, projections, wall coverings, acrylic prints, garments.
-For screenings and collection, contact: mariammanart@icloud.com For Body Architecture workshops, visit this page and email Mari anyway.
+Afjordance is part of the larger body of work: Virtual Material body of work, exploiting photography while engaging in phenomenological subjects based on vision, body, time, and parietal aspects of perception.
+The Virtual Material body of work includes: Trânsito, Teknovisuell Experience, Souni, Fleuressence, Relatively Dimensional Still-Life, 1919 in 2017, videos, installations, as prints, projections, wall coverings, acrylic prints, garments.
+Contact: mariammanart@icloud.com For Body Architecture workshops, visit this page and email Mari anyway.

 James J. Gibson, coined the term “affordance.”
 Affordance is what an environment offers an individual, and refers to all action possibilities depending on users’ physical capabilities.
 For example, a chair “affords” being “sat on,” “thrown,” “stood on,” and a continuing use of probabilities.
 The afforded movements of female human form, free from identity are filmed at the fjord.
 Performed as an illustrative animation of (Jungian) subconscious, and imaginary forces, an asynchronous digital armature composes a wind soundtrack.
 The wire frame becomes the composer, referencing a library of wind sounds echoing movements of the body through a program made by Harald de Bondt.
 The feminine as a figure of the earth, or “mother nature,” is faced with an exorcised wire-image of mirrored human body motions, to examine notions of Intelligence and discernment upon spectrums of natural and supernatural, virtual and real.